RaPaLearning/askys/README.md

+# Askys

+This repository contains playable feeds from the Gitabhashya.

+It also has code to process a Google document into a playable.

+## Processing a Google doc

+It uses OpenAI's text-to-speech conversion.
+So set the API key: `export OPENAI_API_KEY=`the_api_key

+Run: `bash asky_to_playable.sh` google_doc_id

 ## Recommended step for unit testing

 If your tests are in separate folder then add an  `__init__.py` file to the test folder to make it a package.
 This simple step will ensure that the test folder is recognized as a package and can be easily imported.